 Most EMNet staff are full-time researchers and do not provide direct clinical care.
 However, EMNet faculty members with medical training have worked as part-time attending physicians in the MGH ED and given the nature of EMNet research (clinical, public health), such work is encouraged.
 EMNet fellows work approximately 12-16 clinical hours per week in clinical areas consistent with their training (e.g., emergency medicine, allergy/immunology); in that capacity, they supervise HMS-affiliated residents and medical students.

-In 2004, Allergy & Asthma Network Mothers of Asthmatics (AANMA) distributed a poster of asthma inhalers to >500 emergency departments across the U.S. Developed in cooperation with Dr. Carlos Camargo, the poster was sponsored by an educational grant from the American College of Allergy, Asthma & Immunology (ACAAI) and endorsed by the EMNet Steering Committee.
+In 2004, Allergy & Asthma Network Mothers of Asthmatics (AANMA) distributed a poster of asthma inhalers to >500 emergency departments across the U.S. Developed in cooperation with Dr. Carlos Camargo, the poster was sponsored by an educational grant from the American College of Allergy, Asthma & Immunology (ACAAI) and endorsed by the EMNet Scientific Advisory Board.
 The poster was later translated into Spanish.
 Over the next few years, posters were sent to emergency departments and asthma clinics throughout the U.S.

 If you would like to request a poster, please click here.